bahrus/xtal-state/README.md

 In the 'git in the browser scenario", xtal-state-parse simply emits an event with the decoded id (or really, the parsed object, which may contain more information than a single id), and lets other components take it from there.
 In this scenario, xtal-state-parse leaves the history untouched.
 The event (and dynamic attributes of xtal-state-parse) let other components know whether history started out null or not.

 To let xtal-state-parse know which scenario is desired, for scenario 1 (routing 101) set attribute:  "init-history-if-null".
-If that attribute isn't present, xtal-state-parse just emits an event "match-found," passing the matched object, or "no-match-found".
+If that attribute isn't present, xtal-state-parse just emits an event "match-found," passing the matched object, or "no-match-found" if the address bar doesn't match the pattern string.

 xtal-state-parse's primary way of parsing is based on the regular expression [named capture group enhancements](https://github.com/tc39/proposal-regexp-named-groups) that are part of [ES 2018](http://2ality.com/2017/05/regexp-named-capture-groups.html).
 Only Chrome supports this feature currently.